BurlingtonCodeAcademy/webdev-prework/07_reusing procedures_with_functions.md

 **What's a parameter?**

 In the above example, the *variable* `number` has no value yet, but is rather a placeholder that tells the function what to do with it when a value is provided.
-That placeholder is called a *parameter*. **It will be replaced with an argument when the function is called**
+That placeholder is called a *parameter*. **It will be replaced with an argument when the function is called**.

 **What is an argument?**

-An argument is a concrete value (or variable that equates to a concrete value) that will replace the *parameter* used in the definition of a function.
+An argument is a concrete value (or identifier that equates to a concrete value) that will replace the *parameter* used in the definition of a function.
 In the above example, `number` is the parameter and `4` is the argument.
 Only the *function call* will actually run the code, using the *argument* as the input.

 ```javascript
 isEven(4) // 4 is the argument